ArtifexSoftware/ghostpdl/README.txt

 == GhostPDL ==

-This is an implemenation of several page description languages on top of the Ghostscript graphics library.
-Currently the languages PCL, PCLXL, and XPS are production quality implementations and SVG is under development and experimental.
+This is an implementation of several page description languages on top of the Ghostscript graphics library.
+Currently the languages PCL, PCLXL, and XPS are production quality implementations.

 Ghostscript PCL5e, PCL5c and PXL documentation is in doc/ghostpcl.*
 License is in LICENSE and COPYING.
 For information on support and